 1960s Jewelry Styles: Bangles

 Mass production enabled women to accessorize their outfits more easily and cheaply than ever before.
 Bangles became increasingly popular.
 Available in a host of colors, bangles were the ultimate 1960s accessory.
-Bangles enabled women to update their outfits quickly and easily.
-Often bangles were able to employ a host of trends combined.
-Chunky oversize bangles in jarring color combinations were the perfect 1960s accessory as well as stacks of thin bangles cascading the entire arm.
+Bangles enabled women to update their outfits quickly and easily, and often, bangles were able to employ a host of trends combined.
+Chunky oversized bangles in jarring color combinations were the perfect 1960s accessory, as were stacks of thin bangles cascading the entire arm.

 Key Jewelry Styles of the 1960s

 - Art Influencing Fashion – Pop Art and Op Art greatly influenced fashion and jewelry designs.

 - Plastics and Perspex – Jewelry designs were produced in new materials as a result of mass production.
 Plastics and resins were increasingly popular during this decade.

 - Flower Power – Floral designs were popular towards the end of the decade, especially daisies.